Rilmxp/Global-Warming/README.md

 - **Folders and file structure**.

+  - **Note on `public/images` folder**.
+Given the fact that images are dinamically imported within `Factor.jsx`, they have been placed inside the `public` folder instead of `src`.
+All other files and folders have been created inside `src` folder

   - `features` folder has been divided into different categories to reduce clutter.
 Each folder has an `index.js` which imports and exports in only one place all the components from that specific feature.
 As an example, chart components for each factor will be found in the `charts` folder and, navbar and footer in the `layout` folder.

+  - `features/configuration` folder contains different animation setups for page transitions. `RoutesTransitionAnimation` contains all `Route` components.
+It configures them with `useLocation` so Framer Motion can animate their transition.

   - `data` folder contains `contentData.js` file with static data to feed `FactorsContainer.jsx` and `FactsContainer.jsx` and `TextCarousel.jsx` (quotations).

   - `styles` folder contains minimum common configuration sass files as most styles have been set using css modules.

-  - `api` folder contains axios base configuration for async calls on `graphDataApiConfig.js` and functions to handle API responses for each chart on `graphDataResponseHandlers.js`
+  - `api` folder contains axios base configuration for async calls on `graphDataApiConfig.js` and functions to handle API responses for each chart on `graphDataResponseHandlers.js`.

 </br>
 <a name="recharts"></a>